cbonoz/test-your-trivia/README.md

 A new kind of trivia Alexa game built on Kotlin and powered by the <a href="https://code.quarkus.io/" target="_blank">Quarkus</a> framework.

+### Leverages the Quarkus framework

+* Used for unit testing of Lambda (launch) intent handler
+* Rapid deployment to AWS using the `./build/manage.sh update` script
+* Prepackaged REST client enabled building a retrofit-like API out of the box.
+* AWS sdk for lambda already included through the Quarkus package.
+* Can be used as a starter project using Kotlin and Gradle toolchains.

+### Inspiration

+* Many Alexa quiz games exist but generally have:
+1. A fixed number of questions.
+2. Limited set of categories, or sometimes just one category, and don't leverage a dynamic question API.
+3. Don't give you control over the quiz category.
+4. Can be too long.
+5. Not open source.

 ### How to use

 You can ask for a quiz on any of the below categories. ex: Start an easy sports quiz.